Learn more about reduced rate ketamine couple therapy packages

 You will both feel more like yourselves again.

-What you can expect with me
+What to expect with me

 My clients describe me as non-judgmental and open.
 I am LGBTQ+, polyamory friendly, and kink-affirming.
 I find there is no one-size-fits-all therapy.
 I take cues from my couples (you) and use a variety of techniques to help support you and your partner.
 As opposed to choosing one single methodology, I mix and match from these modalities based on our goals and your personalities.